Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 OIL: You can substitute any oil as necessary for your taste, or what you happen to have on hand.
 Chinese recipes often use soybean, peanut, or vegetable oil.

 NOODLES: You can substitute traditional lo mein noodles for any noodle you want.
-Fresh egg noodles or other types of Asian stir fry noodles work best.
-In a pinch, spaghetti noodles would also work in this recipe.
+Fresh egg noodles or other types of Asian stir-fry noodles work best.

 VEGETABLES: There are plenty of vegetable options if the ones listed in our recipe don’t appeal to you.
-Snow peas, bean sprouts, napa cabbage, and baby bok choy are all yummy options to add or substitute.

-How To Make This Chicken Lo Mein Recipe
+How To Make Chicken Lo Mein

-STEP ONE: Cook the noodles according to the package directions then drain and set aside.
+STEP ONE: Cook the noodles according to the package directions, then drain and set aside.

 OUR RECIPE DEVELOPER SAYS